getsentry/sentry/docs/faq.rst

 Counts on events aren't increasing.

-    Counts are incremented in bulk asyncrhonously utilizing the buffer and queue subsystems.
+    Counts are incremented in bulk asynchronously utilizing the buffer and queue subsystems.
 Check your configuration on those.
+Also make sure that you have the celery workers and celery beat running.

 How do I